Combined explanation of $W$-mass, muon $g-2$, $R_{K^{(*)}}$ and $R_{D^{(*)}}$ anomalies in a singlet-triplet scalar leptoquark model: Abstract

 \section{Abstract}

-In addition to the three long-standing anomalies seen in the muon $g-2$, $R_{K^{(*)}}$, and $R_{D^{(*)}}$ observables by various independent experiments, the CDF collaboration has found another significant one in the $W$ boson mass.
-These anomalies might be intertwined at a fundamental level and have a single new physics explanation.
-In this paper, we investigate the possibility of whether these anomalies can be explained in a model of a weak-singlet $S_1$ and a weak-triplet $S_3$ scalar leptoquarks.
-We find that with an appropriate flavour ansatz and mass mixing between the $S_1$ and $S_3$ leptoquarks through a Higgs portal, the model can explain the four anomalies simultaneously while being consistent with potential spoilsport observables like $R_{K^{(*)}}^{\nu\nu}$.
+In addition to the long-standing anomalies seen in the muon $g-2$, $R_{K^{(*)}}$, and $R_{D^{(*)}}$ observables by various independent experiments, the CDF Collaboration has found another significant one in the $W$-boson mass.
+These anomalies might be intertwined at a fundamental level and have a single new-physics explanation.
+In this paper, we present a simultaneous solution to these anomalies with two scalar leptoquarks of roughly equal mass---one weak-singlet $S_1$ and the other a weak-triplet $S_3$---which mix through a Higgs portal.
+The solution has only a few new couplings and TeV-scale leptoquarks, making the solution testable at the LHC.
+We put a lower and upper bound on the leptoquark masses in this setup from the current LHC data and the assumption that all new couplings are within the perturbative limit.\\